algorithm-helper/algorithm-helper/content/categories/data-structures/lists/dynamic-array.md

     shifting all elements from index `i+1` to the left, and then decrement `n`, resize the array if necessary.
 - `removeFront`
-    - Remove the element at the front of the vector by shifting all elements in the array from index 1 over to the left, and then decrement `n`, resize the array if necessary.
+    - Remove the element at the front of the dynamic array by shifting all elements in the array from index 1 over to the left, and then decrement `n`, resize the array if necessary.
 - `removeBack`
-    - Remove the element at the end of the vector by decrementing `n`, resize the array if necessary.
+    - Remove the element at the end of the dynamic array by decrementing `n`, resize the array if necessary.
 - `peekFront`
     - Return the `item` at index 0.
 - `peekBack`